Skip to main content

 Target Audience: Developers and AI agents (GitHub Copilot, Cursor, general AI assistants)

-Comprehensive guide for database development in the Encore Health OS Platform, covering RLS patterns, migrations, custom fields, multi-tenant queries, and debugging.
+Comprehensive guide for database development in the Encore OS Platform, covering RLS patterns, migrations, custom fields, multi-tenant queries, and debugging.

 AI Agent Context